mysensors/NodeManager/README.md

     void onReceive(const MyMessage & message);
 	// define what to do when receiving a remote configuration message void onProcess(Request & request);
+	// define what to do when receiving an interrupt void onInterrupt();
 ~~~

 You can then instantiate your newly created class and register with NodeManager: